 For this game, you will need a bunch of trinket prizes and several small rubber balls or even gumballs.
 Fill a sack with the balls, making sure there is only one red one inside the bag.
 Have guests sit in a circle and pass the sack around.
-As each guest receives the bag, he must reach in without looking and pull out a “nose.”
+As each guest receives the bag, they must reach in without looking and pull out a “nose.”

 04 of 07

 Divide players into two teams, and have each team choose who will be the reindeer.
 Hand each team’s reindeer a pair of pantyhose and give the rest of the teammates a bag of balloons.
 Set a timer for five minutes and have the players blow up the balloons that the reindeer must then stuff into the legs of the pantyhose.

 When the timer rings, both reindeer must race to place the pantyhose antlers on their heads.
 The first team whose reindeer is wearing its antlers wins.
 Another variation is to have some judges on hand to determine the winning team based on the better pair of antlers.Continue to 5 of 7 below.

 My Reindeer Name

 Put a reindeer spin on the classic party game of “My Name Is.”
 Place the names of nine reindeer in a hat.
 If you have more than nine kids playing, you can make up some additional reindeer names of your own to add to the mix.